 Construction of the defensive walls in Radom began in the sixties of the fourteenth century.
 According to studies, the wall was created in several stages, and the work lasted longer.
 It is assumed that in 1388, when the walls were mentioned in the privilege of Władysław Jagiełło, the works were already completed.
 The defensive walls were one of the elements of the great undertaking – the founding and construction of the new town of Radom.
 The investment was related to the person and the reign of Kazimierz the Great.

-The wall was strengthen with about twenty towers, spaced regularly around the perimeter of every 35-45 meters.
+The wall was strengthen with about twenty half-towers, spaced regularly around the perimeter of every 35-45 meters.
 The towers had a typical plan.
-They were rectangular, open to the interior of the town and they were all in the outside of the defensive wall.
-The preserved tower has dimensions of 8,8×7 meters together with the thickness of the defensive wall.
+They were rectangular, opened to the interior of the town and were all protruded to the outside of the defensive wall.
+It had dimensions of around 8,8×7 meters together with the thickness of the defensive wall.
 The Radom towers were equal with the height of the wall.
 Their battlement without arrowslits and the only one level of shooting were the extension of the same defensive wall elements.
 When the wall was raised, the towers were also raised, but the type of finishing after the reconstruction is not known.
 One of the town towers, probably located in the southern part of the district between the castle and the Cracow Gate, served as a town prison in the 16th century.
 So it had to be closed on all sides.
-It is not known whether it was the original tower, or one of the ordinary towers converted into a prison at a later time.
+It is not known whether it was the original tower, or one of the ordinary half-towers converted into a prison at a later time.
 The Radom towers did not have any special names.

 Radom had three gates: from the east Lublin Gate, from the west Piotrków Gate, also called the Hospital or Holy Ghost Gate and from south Kraków Gate, also called Iłża Gate, on the extension of the western curtain.
-All three gates were primal; Kraków Gate is linked to the defense wall, while others lie on the main east-west traffic route.
+All three gates were primal.
+Kraków Gate was located at the outlet of the road leading south from the corner of the market square, while the others were located on the main communication route on the east-west axis, although they were not placed perfectly opposite each other.
 The gates were located in rectangular gatehouses, preceded by drawbridges.
 Kraków Gate measured 10 X 10,5 meters in plan.
 Original height is not known.
 The Kraków Gate, as well as probably the others gates, was given a rectangular foregate.

 The best preserved part of the ramparts in Radom is a fragment embedded in the complex of former Piarist college buildings in the southern part of the section.
 Belongs to it the remnants of the Kraków Gate, a tower east of the gate and a wall linking both of these objects, preserved to full height.
 A number of further relics of the wall lie in the walls of buildings under plaster.